 It has been argued that hearing protectors might reduce a worker’s ability to hear the noises that signify an improperly functioning machine.
 However, most workers readily adjust to the quieter sounds and can still detect such problems.
 If a worker is already hearing impaired, he or she needs expert advice about how to protect against further damage.
-In some cases hearing aids can and should be used under earmuffs.
+In some cases hearing aids can and should be used under Noise and Hearing Protection items.

 a hearing test will detect hearing loss

 Hearing loss usually develops over a period of several years.
 Because it is painless and gradual, you might not notice it.
 What you might notice is a ringing or other sound in your ear (tinnitus), which could be the result of long-term exposure to noise that has damaged hearing nerves.
 Or you may have trouble understanding what people say; they may seem to be mumbling, especially when you are in a noisy place such as a crowd or a party.
 This could be the beginning of high-frequency hearing loss; a hearing test will detect it.